Hitomamacs/IS23-AM27/Silvia UML/doc.md

 Memento pattern can be used to keep track of all the moves that players make during a game.

-I believe that chat can be implemented using a separate thread as discussed in the meeting
+I believe that chat can be implemented using a separate thread as discussed in the meeting.

+Singleton pattern can be used to show all players common objective cards.

 Within a game turn of a single player it is necessary that the various component are notified every time a clock occurs:
 - the Observer/Mediator pattern could be a good fit for this scenario where components within a game turn need to be notified when they are selected